Laurence Bédard Slays In A Figure-Hugging Blue Mini Dress

 Her fans absolutely loved the update, and the post racked up over 10,500 likes within just 32 minutes.
 It also received 261 comments from her eager followers.

-“Wow gorgeous,” one fan said, including a heart eyes emoji and heart emoji in his comment.
+“Wow gorgeous,” one fan said, including a heart eyes emoji and heart emoji in the comment.

 “How can you be real!!
 Wow so great gorgeous,” another follower added.